xmos/lib_adat/lib_adat/doc/rst/lib_adat.rst

 Transmit
 --------

-This module can transmit S/PDIF signals at the following rates (assuming eight cores on a 400 MHz part)
+This module can transmit ADAT signals at the following rates (assuming eight cores on a 400 MHz part)

 +---------------------------+-------------------------------+------------------------+